-In our recent statement in support of the Black Lives Matter movement we committed to building a focus on health and cultural inequalities into our structures.
+In our summer 2020 statement in support of the Black Lives Matter movement we committed to building a focus on health and cultural inequalities into our structures.
 We committed to ensuring our Board, employees, freelance contractors, membership and stakeholder groups are representative in terms of ethnicity, as well as Disability, socioeconomic background, sexuality, age and all recognised protected characteristics.
-We committed to amplifying Black voices and the voices of ethnic minority communities through our website, bulletin and social media.
+We committed to amplifying Black voices and the voices of people of diverse heritages through our website, bulletin and social media.

 - invests time and resources in understanding and defining diversity, equity and inclusion